 - Wrap baked goods to create an airtight seal.

 - Select appropriate insulation for food that must remain cold or frozen.

 - Package items that can melt, thaw or contain liquid in watertight plastic.

 - Choose the best refrigerant for cold or frozen items.

 - Pad and pack to minimize movement.

-Can I send food in the mail?
+Can you send cooked food through the mail?

-Can you ship perishable food through USPS?
+How do I ship perishable food USPS?

 To ship perishable food, start by putting the food in sealed containers and packing them in an insulated box inside a liner bag.
 Then, add frozen ice packs to the package to keep items cold.